stashed/stash/docs/guides/latest/backends/azure.md

 | `azure.prefix`         | `Optional` | Path prefix inside the container where backed up data will be stored.                                                               |
 | `azure.maxConnections` | `Optional` | Maximum number of parallel connections to use for uploading backup data.
 By default, Stash will use maximum 5 parallel connections. |

-Below, the YAML of a sample `Repository` crd that uses an Azure Blob container as backend.
+Below, the YAML of a sample `Repository` crd that uses an Azure Blob container as a backend.

 ```yaml
 apiVersion: stash.appscode.com/v1alpha1